J-SirL/J-SirL.github.io/_posts/2021-12-22-create-skelleton-template-from-projects-directories-and-file-structure-using-tree-and-find.md

 ### Output folder

-The customer wants us to put the generated text files in
+The customer wants us to put the generated text files in a directory called output that are located in the current users home directory.
 <br>
 `~/output`

+### Project Template

+`~/skelleton_project_templates`

 ### Project naming standard